The Isomorphic Enterprise Mobile Application Strategy

 To make best use of limited screen space, our components feature pervasive auto-fitting capabilities.
 This goes beyond “responsive design” – using CSS tricks to adjust page layout by browser size – because it works for dynamic data and localized strings, whose size can’t be anticipated in advance.
 The NavigationBar component is an excellent example, subtly adjusting navigation controls to maximize the space allocated to the current view’s title.

 Users quickly ditch mobile applications that are not robust.
 Regaining trust is at best an uphill battle.
 You therefore need to get it right the first time.

 Remote Debugging allows you to run the Developer Console on your desktop machine to debug a page running on a mobile device.
 With Remote Debugging, you can use all of the powerful debugging features of the Developer Console – the component hierarchy (Watch tab), client/server requests (RPC tab), logs and log categories – using the large screen and physical keyboard of a desktop machine.

 Our components automatically adapt to the smaller screen size and different pointing behavior of mobile devices.
 Components like Combo Boxes, Menus and Dialogs will automatically use the entire screen and offer alternative UI for dismissal and navigation (for example: submenus slide in).
 Context menus and hovers can be triggered by finger taps or long touches.

 Because of these and many other automatic behavior changes for mobile devices, you really can build cross-device applications with a single technology and single codebase

 SpinnerItem for Touch Devices

-On touch devices, the SpinnerItem will now change appearance and behavior to make it easier for users to hit the increment and decrement buttons.
+On touch devices, the SpinnerItem change appearance and behavior to make it easier for users to hit the increment and decrement buttons.